edgedb/easy-edgedb/chapter7/index.md

 When we do that, we get a prompt asking us to enter the value: `Parameter <str>$name:` Just type London, with no quotes because it already knows that it's a string.
 The result: `{default::City {name: 'London'}}`

-Now let's take that to make a much more complicated (and useful) query, using three parameters.
+Now let's take that to make a much more complicated (and useful) query, using two parameters.
 We'll call them `$name` and `$has_modern_name`.
 Don't forget to cast them all:

 ```edgeql
 SELECT City {